Nonlinear thermoelectric probes of anomalous electron lifetimes in topological Fermi liquids

-which is shown in Fig.~\ref{fig:2}(a) as a density plot in momentum space for three values of the strain parameter $\alpha=0,0.2,$ and $0.3$.
-We see that the Berry curvature inherits the hexagonal symmetry but has odd parity, and it is enhanced by adding strain.
-We also include in each figure the Fermi surface contour for \mbox{$\mu=0.1,0.2$}, and \mbox{$0.3 \mathrm{eV}$}, where the hexagonal symmetry is clearly apparent.

-Figure~\ref{fig:2}(b) shows the leading temperature coefficient of the Berry curvature capacity $C_\Omega$, Eq.~\eqref{eq:QL}, as a function of the chemical potential $\mu$ for three values of the strain parameter $\alpha=0,0.2$, and $0.3$ (blue, orange, and green curves, respectively).
-Notably, at the Dirac point at small $\mu$, the divergence in the square of the Berry curvature is cancelled by the vanishing density of states, such that $C_\Omega$ is finite with an intrinsic value $C_\Omega=-\pi \lambda^2 T/12v^4$ without strain.
+Figure~\ref{fig:2}(b) shows the leading temperature coefficient of the Berry curvature capacity $C_\Omega$, Eq.~\eqref{eq:QL}, as a function of the chemical potential $\mu$ for three values of the strain parameter \mbox{$\alpha=0,0.2$}, and $0.3$ (blue, orange, and green curves, respectively).
+Notably, at the Dirac point at small $\mu$, the Berry curvature is constant and the density of states vanishes as a linear function of $\mu$, such that $C_\Omega$ is finite with an intrinsic value $C_\Omega =- \pi \lambda^2 T/12v^4$ without strain.
 This is distinct from other topological transport coefficients like the Berry curvature dipole, which vanishes at the Dirac point~\cite{sodemann15}.
 The inset shows the intrinsic value as a function of the strain parameter, which is widely tunable.
-As the chemical potential increases, the Berry curvature capacity increases as well and changes sign, which is determined by an inflection point in the density of states along the C$_{3v}$ symmetry axes.
+As the chemical potential increases, the Berry curvature capacity increases as well and changes sign, which is determined by an inflection point in the density of states along C$_{3v}$ symmetry axes.